 But we’re expanding!
 In 2017, we’ll launch the Beyond the Professoriate Webinar series and Community, to bringing you up-to-date information on the non-faculty job search process, and to provide professional development courses to help PhDs bridge the gap between academia and careers beyond the professoriate.

 Beyond the Professoriate is brought to you by Jennifer Polk and Maren Wood.
 Maren and Jen first met as Master’s students in the history department at Carleton University in Ottawa.
-After earning their degrees in 2004, they went their separate ways, Jen to do her PhD the University of Toronto, and Maren to Chapel Hill to complete her doctorate at the University or North Carolina.
+After earning their degrees, they went their separate ways, Jen to do her PhD the University of Toronto, and Maren to Chapel Hill to complete her doctorate at the University or North Carolina.
 In 2013 Jen and Maren re-connected through the online “alternative-” or “post-academic” community.
 They realized that their budding businesses offered complimentary services to graduate students and PhDs.
 In early 2014 they came together to organize the first Beyond the Professoriate conference.

 Join our mailing list to stay informed of future events and other news from Beyond the Professoriate!